hooman-nourbakhsh/Blog-Platform/README.md

 - **Blog Page**: Shows detailed post content, author info, and a comment section.
 - **Author Page**: Lists author details and their published posts.
 - **Comment Form**: Allows users to submit comments with validation and success notifications.
-- Access the app at `http://localhost:3000` after starting the server.
+- Access the app at `http://localhost:5173` (or the port specified by Vite) after starting the server.

 ## 📂 Project Structure
 ```